Believers in Yahushua Messiah [the Hebrew name for Jesus Christ], desire to walk as ‘Children of Light‘ (Ephesians 5:8).

-In the natural realm, turning from darkness to light is a response that all of us do, whenever we awaken from sleep.
+In the natural realm, turning from darkness to light is a response that all of us do, when we awaken from sleep.

 In the natural realm, while we are asleep, we are in darkness.
-We have no awareness of the darkness or of our sleeping condition.
-This is completely normal, for sleep is a natural, periodic state of rest during which consciousness of the world is suspended.
+We have no awareness of the darkness of our sleeping condition.
+This is completely normal.
+Sleep is a natural, periodic state of rest during which consciousness of the world is suspended.

 When we wake up, we immediately see, and look to, the light.

-For some of us, when we first wake up, we have a brief, agonizing twinge.
+For some, when we first wake up, we have a brief, agonizing twinge.
 We momentarily cringe at the realization that our sleep is finished, our dark state of unconsciousness is interrupted, and the light is shining in.
 The twinge is due to our regret for leaving our idealistic state of sleeping darkness.

 A Spiritual Counterpart

 This natural response of turning from darkness to light has a spiritual counterpart.

 In the spiritual realm, when we turn from the spiritual darkness of sin, of ignorance and deception, then we begin to see the spiritual Light of God’s Truth.

 Turning from spiritual darkness to spiritual light is to awaken out of spiritual darkness.